ansys/scade-design-rules/doc/source/rules/annotations/identical_for_producer_consumer.rst

-.. index:: single: Identical For Producer Consumer
+.. index:: single: Identical for producer consumer

 Identical for producer consumer
 ===============================